 A major cultural/paradigm shift is needed to meet the challenges that we face.

-In many quarters of the globe, there is an increased awareness of the need for us to accept greater responsibility for protecting the environment and the planet’s habitat.
-Arising from this, are remarkable examples of philanthropic activism directed towards conservation of the planet.
+In many quarters of the globe, there is an increased awareness of the need for us to accept greater responsibility for protecting the environment, the planet’s habitat and our fellow creatures.
+Arising from this, are remarkable examples of philanthropic action directed towards this cause.

 “Despite all that is positive about human civilisation and technological advancement, our withdrawal from nature is proving to be our undoing.
 It manifests in accelerating rates of extinction, habitat loss, and destruction, conflict, food and water insecurity, extreme poverty, anxiety – the list goes on.
 There is only one solution – Biophilia – literally…’LOVE OF LIFE ‘ … a call to treasure nature because of its intrinsic beauty and because it is part of us, and us of it.”